Requests for top soiling or levelling

-If you have already planted in your nature strip, please apply for a permit so there is a record of the agreement between you and the Council.
+If you have already planted in your nature strip, please apply for a permit so there is a record of the agreement between you and Council.

 You will need to submit an application form and planting plan.

-Council will NOT approve:
+Council will not approve:

 - watering systems